Polf/Engie-PowerPlant/README.md

 # Technical Approach

-The must important factor is  price per MWH   , so we choose as much as posssible the powerplant that produce the cheapest energy.
+The must important factor is the price per MWH   , so we have to choose the powerplant that produce the cheapest energy (price).
-The final sum of price (  price load = Σ Pi* Cost i ) shoud be cheapest of all possible case .
-A kind of mathematicl function with many variables !
+The final sum of all prices (  price load = Σ Pi* Cost i ) should optimized at the end of the calculation .
+A kind of mathematical function with many variables !

 But the critera are :

 - Considering their efficiency ( less efficient will cost more )
 - Include Co2 allowance price in the price
-- Consider the Pmin constraint : We need only to produce energy that match exaclty the load , no wast
+- Consider the Pmin constraint : We need only to produce energy that match exaclty the load , no waste
-- Windturbine , Solar energy and renewable depend on external factors ( weather , sun power , temperature )
+- Windturbine , Solar energy and renewable are depending on external factors ( weather , sun power , temperature , pressure )

-1 - Order by cheaeast price ( unclude C02 price)
+1 - Order by cheapast price ( unclude C02 price)
 2-  Order by Pmin
 3- Loop via list till all the sum match the load ,
-4 - Because of Pmin ,  We are forced use  unecessary overflow of power , so during the loop we have to  ajust sometimes the power calculation for 02 successive powerplant
+4 - Because of Pmin ,  We are forced to use  unecessary overflow of power , so during the loop we have to  ajust sometimes the power calculation for 02 successive powerplant in order to distribute it correclty.

 # Design Pattern